 Why register both domains?

-Now you have a domain that is almost identical to your domain and is what you call a common domain name, a domain which many people are used to seeing.
+Now you have a domain that is almost identical to your domain, this is what you call a common domain name, a domain which many people are used to seeing.

 Trust me, I had to wait 8 years to get the .com version of my domain name!